-Above all, you don’t have to be in Hong Kong to set up a company.
+Above all, you don’t have to be in Hong Kong for the company formation process.
 However, most Hong Kong banks will need to meet with you in Hong Kong to hand in all your hard copy files in person.

-First of all, before the company is set up, a company name must be selected.
+First of all, before the company formation process, a company name must be selected.
 The company name may be in Chinese, English, or both.
 It is vital to choose a unique name for your firm, because any match with other past or present firms will not be allowed.